 All these factors present a serious challenge to countries with an aging population

 Luckily, smart technology may be able to provide at least some of the answer.
 Technology is being developed to support elderly people to live independently around the world, including in Germany, China, and several Scandinavian countries.
-However, there are ethical questions which should be considered before going ahead with any type of technologically aided care.
+However, there are ethical questions that should be considered before going ahead with any type of technologically aided care.

 Just because we can employ smart technology to babysit our aging relatives does that mean we should?

 Technological assistance for elderly people has been around for some time.
-For example, emergency response services for seniors who’ve fallen allows largely independent people to keep living in their own home.
+For example, emergency response services for seniors who’ve fallen allows largely independent people to keep living in their own homes.
 This type of assistance is fairly straightforward, both technologically and ethically.